eudaemonic-one/Lifelong-Learning/Storage-Systems/cmu-18746/readings/design-tradeoffs-for-ssd-performance.md

 ![figure_2_interleaved_page_copying](images/design-tradeoffs-for-ssd-performance/figure_2_interleaved_page_copying.png)

+* The serial interface over which flash packages receive commands and transmit data is a primary bottleneck for SSD performance
+* Interleaving the serial transfer time and the program operation doubles the overall bandwidth
 * Interleaving can provide considerable speedups when the operation latency is greater than the serial access latency
 * Operations on the same flash plane cannot be interleaved